ashabuldayeu/raindrops/README.md

 # RainDrops
-1st try with elixir to learn syntax, not complete lifecycle of drops and surface_cells
+1st try with elixir to learn syntax, not complete yet lifecycle of drops and surface_cells

+NOT PRODUCTION READY, JUST CONCEPT